Geometric composition in quilted Floer theory: Morphisms between Floer cohomology of Lagrangian correspondences

 A similar discussion applies when instead of a separating strip we have a separating cylinder $(a,b)\times S^1$

-We are ready to compute the index of the linearization at the constant $Y$-map.
+We are ready to compute the index of the linearization at a constant map.
 Note that for this linearization all maps are into $\f{C}^n$ with the standard complex structure and the nonlinear Lagrangian boundary conditions are replaced by their tangent spaces in $\f{C}^n$.
 Consider the nine figures drawn in Figure \ref{excision}.
 Let $m_i$ stand for the index of Fig $i$.
 We wish to compute $m_1$.
 We have shown in the previous section that the kernel of the map represented by Fig 1 is zero.
 Similarly the kernel of Fig 2 is zero.
 This implies that $m_1\leq 0$ and $m_2\leq 0$.
-By additivity of index, Excising Fig 3 and 6 along the dotted circles gives Now, we claim that $m_5=\text{dim}(L_{02})$.
+By additivity of index, Excising Fig 3 and 6 along a neighborhood of the dotted circles (where we use the vertical dotted circle for Fig 6) gives Now, we claim that $m_5=\text{dim}(L_{02})$.
 To see this, one simply folds to obtain a single strip with Morse-Bott Lagrangian boundary conditions on $(L_{01}\times L_{12} , L_{02} \times \Delta)$.
 Thus, the discussion right after Lemma \ref{lemmaMB} above gives $m_5=\text{dim}(L_{02})$.
-We have $m_4=0$ since it is the identity map.
-To compute $m_6$, note that excision implies that By folding, we have that $m_8$ and $m_9$ represent disks so and $m_7= 2 \text{dim}(M_1)$ since it is the linearization of a constant map.
+We have $m_4=0$ since it is the quilt of the identity map.
+To compute $m_6$, note that excision (this time we use horizontal dotted circle for Fig 6) implies that By folding, we have that $m_8$ and $m_9$ represent disks so and $m_7= \text{dim}(M_1)$ since it is the linearization of a constant map of a sphere.
 Thus, $m_6=\text{dim}(L_{02})$ which together with $m_4=0$ and $m_5= \text{dim}(L_{02})$ gives $m_3=0$.
 This implies $m_1=m_2=0$, as desired.